mvk/blog.wooh.hu/content/post/quieton-review.md

 ![size](/images/quieton/quieton-size.jpg)

-<span style="letter-spacing: 0.01em;">There are a lot of ANC earplugs about the same size out there in the market.
-To size I give </span>**9 / 10**<span style="letter-spacing: 0.01em;">, because it's possible to sleep with it.
-Although others reported that they always hear the test beep sound during the night.</span>
+There are a lot of ANC earplugs about the same size out there in the market.
+To size I give **9 / 10**, because it's possible to sleep with it.
+Although others reported that they always hear the test beep sound during the night.

 ### Price